davidpots/playsongnotes/downloads.md

 <em>✨ Patreon supporters save 50% on each purchase!</em>

 For my full song video lessons, I create print-friendly sheet music to accompany the tutorial.
 These song sheets are available for purchase through Musicnotes.com, who provides licensing for each arrangement – <a href="/copyright">here's how to buy them</a>.
 Patreon supporters save 50% on each purchase with a discount code available I publish each month.
 Each sheet music arrangement is print-friendly, and typically between 2 and 5 pages.
-They're priced between $3 and $5 (before Patreon discount).
+They're typically priced between $3 and $5 (USD, before Patreon discount).
 Here's what they look like (showing the first page only):

 <img src="/images/patreon/songsheets.jpg" />​​